2021 Lincoln Navigator® Safety Recall: Battery Junction Box

 In the meantime, you can still choose to drive your vehicle.
 But if you do not feel comfortable driving your Navigator®, your local Lincoln Retailer will also help you secure a loaner vehicle.
 They’ll do their best to provide you with a comparable vehicle to drive.

 We care deeply about making vehicles you can count on every day.
-If you have any further questions or concerns, you are welcome to contact us at 833-807-3673.
-We will assign a dedicated Lincoln service team member to personally assist you every step of the way.
+If you have any further questions or concerns about the Navigator safety recall, you are welcome to contact us at 833-807-3673 and reference 22S36 or 22S48.
+We will assign a dedicated recall team member to personally assist you every step of the way.

 Thank you for being a Lincoln Owner.